sarang2551/Data-Driven-Decisions/README.md

     return best_model
 ```

-The $\textit{make\_graph}$ function converts the 40 dimensional matrix into a graph where the edges c[0], c[1], c[2] ... c[39] are edges connecting the 25 vertices.
-The $\textit{get\_shortest\_path}$ function utilises Dijkstra's algorithm to find the shortest path in the graph which the $\textit{makeBinaryVector}$ function uses to create a vector with 0s and 1s representing which edge is traversed in the shortest path.
+The $\textit{makeGraph}$ function converts the 40 dimensional matrix into a graph where the edges c[0], c[1], c[2] ... c[39] are edges connecting the 25 vertices.
+The $\textit{getShortestPath}$ function utilises Dijkstra's algorithm to find the shortest path in the graph which the $\textit{makeBinaryVector}$ function uses to create a vector with 0s and 1s representing which edge is traversed in the shortest path.
 Finally, to calculate cost the cost vector and the binary vector are multiplied together.

 ![Graph to illustrate the minimum cost for the shortest path in a 5 by 5 matrix](minACPP_graph.png)